chasem151/hotspot/install.md

 sudo cat /dev/zero | ./wcs > /dev/sda1
 sudo cat /dev/zero | ./wcs > /dev/sda2
-sudo lsblk # verify the drives have the amount of memory assigned to them gparted # use the unallocated space to create a new unallocated partition of equal size to the rootfs partition (likely in slot 2--mmcblk0p2),
+sudo lsblk # verify the drives have the amount of memory assigned to them gparted
+# use the unallocated space to create a new unallocated partition of equal size to the rootfs partition (likely in slot 2--mmcblk0p2),
 #make sure to save!@
-sudo apt-get install cryptsetup lvm2 busybox rsync initramfs-tools gparted sudo systemctl reboot cryptsetup luksFormat --type=luks2 --sector-size=4096 -c xchacha12,aes-adiantum-plain64 -s 256 -h sha512 --use-urandom /dev/mmcblk0p3
+sudo apt-get install cryptsetup lvm2 busybox rsync initramfs-tools gparted # dependecy programs sudo systemctl reboot cryptsetup luksFormat --type=luks2 --sector-size=4096 -c xchacha12,aes-adiantum-plain64 -s 256 -h sha512 --use-urandom /dev/mmcblk0p3
-#I recommend setting a password
+# I strongly recommend setting a password
-echo "password" | sudo cryptsetup luksOpen /dev/mmcblk0p3 cryptsetup - # piped these commands bc my rpi keeps dying
+echo "password" | sudo cryptsetup luksOpen /dev/mmcblk0p3 cryptsetup -
+# piped these commands bc my rpi keeps dying with the power draw of either ssh (ethernet on) or ethernet on and keyboard connected to pi on
 # with the power draw of a light-up keyboard and dies every time over ssh before I could enter the set password
-sudo mkfs.ext4 -L root /dev/mapper/cryptsetup # create new file system with root label, this will create symlink /dev/mapper/crypt as well sudo mount /dev/mapper/cryptsetup /mnt # mount the partition to /mnt sudo nano /mnt/config.txt
+sudo mkfs.ext4 -L root /dev/mapper/cryptsetup
+# create new file system with root label, this will create symlink /dev/mapper/crypt as well
+sudo mount /dev/mapper/cryptsetup /mnt
+# mount the partition to /mnt
+sudo nano /mnt/config.txt
 # uncomment/add safe_mode_gpio=4, max_usb_current=1, dtparam=act_led_trigger=heartbeat, dtparam=pwr_led_trigger=panic, disable_audio_dither=1
 # dtparam=watchdog=on, dtparam=spi=on, dtparam=i2c_arm=off, enable_uart=0, start_x=0, boot_delay=100, dtoverlay=pi3-disable-bt ahhhh heres the UART
-sudo blkid && sudo lsblk # check out the partition structure to see that it updates sudo echo "initramfs initramfs.gz followkernel" >> /mnt/config.txt # add to EOF after [all] sudo nano /mnt/cmdline.txt # edit the root=/ default value and separate cryptdevice= by a space on both sides. root=/dev/mapper/crypt cryptdevice=/dev/mmcblk0p3:crypt ... # add/edit on the existing one contiguous line with one (1) space on all sides
+sudo blkid && sudo lsblk
+# check out the partition structure to see that it updates
+sudo echo "initramfs initramfs.gz followkernel" >> /mnt/config.txt
+# add to EOF after [all]
+sudo nano /mnt/cmdline.txt # edit the root=/ default value and separate cryptdevice= by a space on both sides. root=/dev/mapper/crypt cryptdevice=/dev/mmcblk0p3:crypt
+# add/edit on the existing one contiguous line with one (1) space on all sides
 # to be unlocked at the root stage (root/resume devices or ones with explicit initramfs flag in /etc/crypttab)
 sudoedit /etc/crypttab
+"crypt	/dev/disk/by-uuid/5e8f28f3-bad1-47dd-b7be-5df77f2f1d82	 none	luks"
+# you probably want to copy this spacing
+sudoedit /etc/fstab
-"crypt	/dev/disk/by-uuid/5e8f28f3-bad1-47dd-b7be-5df77f2f1d82	 none	luks" # you should want to copy this spacing sudoedit /etc/fstab # this file is VERY SENSITIVE (as is the one directly above).. be careful here or you might lose all your progress and
+# this file is VERY SENSITIVE (as is the one directly above).. be careful here or you might lose all your progress and
 # the rpi box will not boot/be recoverable without quantum cracking hashes if you type wrong.. make sure the spacing matches the existing symlinks/integers
 # I chose to go with the default format and mark the path of the encrypted /dev/mapper directory created by PARTUUID="",
 # second row: default 12 spaces between /boot and vfat, and third row: 16 spaces between / and ext4, so I put 20 spaces between /dev/mapper and its /,